project-chip/matter-handbook/content/HowItWorks/DeviceTypes.md

 ### Pump

 A Pump device is a pump that may have variable speed.
 It may have optional built-in sensors and a regulation mechanism.
 It is typically used for pumping fluids like water.

+### Water Valve

+A Water Valve can be used to control the flow of water, including automatic closing after a specified duration, with optional features to support opening levels.
+It may optionally include flow measurement sensors.

 ### On/Off Light Switch